 4. Knowing who you’re dealing with – managing your customer relationships: SalesForce

 I have been using SalesForce since October 2008.
-The Group edition allows you to store unlimited contacts, track customer interactions, captures leads from your website, tracks sales opportunities and is smart phone accesible.
+The Group edition allows you to store unlimited contacts, track customer interactions, captures leads from your website, tracks sales opportunities and is smartphone accessible.
 SalesForce is the heart of my business online.
-They are incredibly serious about safeguarding your data in state of the art fashion, something immensely important to me.
-Their phone support is incredible to.
+They are incredibly serious about safeguarding your data in a state-of-the-art fashion, something immensely important to me.
+Their phone support is incredible too.

 How do you manage your contacts?
 Your sales?
 Your data?
 SalesForce is definitely one of the big players and they run specials from time to time that you just can not beat.